From Rookie to Pro: Social Engineering LLMs for Automated Vulnerability Exploitation in Enterprise Software: Results

 To assess the practical impact of LLM-generated exploits, we executed attack scripts produced by different models against Odoo instances configured to replicate real-world deployment conditions.
 Our evaluation covered eight CVEs spanning critical and high-severity vulnerabilities.
 For each CVE, we considered an exploit successful if it achieved the intended security breach (e.g., data exfiltration, privilege escalation).

 \textbf{Effectiveness across CVEs.} Figure \ref{fig:placeholder} summarizes the attack success rate (ASR) aggregated over all models.
-We observe that at least one LLM successfully generated a functional exploit for every CVE tested, demonstrating that these models can bridge the gap between abstract vulnerability descriptions and actionable attack scripts.The absence of the Gemini model in Figure \ref{fig:placeholder} is due to the fact that we obtained a \textbf 0\% success rate in the exploitation .
+We observe that at least one LLM successfully generated a functional exploit for every CVE tested, demonstrating that these models can bridge the gap between abstract vulnerability descriptions and actionable attack scripts.
+The absence of the Gemini model in Figure \ref{fig:placeholder} is due to the fact that we obtained a \textbf 0\% success rate in the exploitation.
+This failure stems from \textbf{structural hallucinations} regarding Odoo's internal architecture.
+Despite iterations based on error logs, this resulted in generic scripts incapable of targeting the specific components of the vulnerability.
 Notably, CVE-2023-48050 and CVE-2024-36259 exhibited the highest success rates across models.
 Exploitation of CVE-2023-48050 enabled unauthenticated SQL injection, resulting in full database exfiltration and persistent administrator account creation.
-Similarly, CVE-2024-36259 allowed privilege escalation from a portal-level account to complete system compromise, exposing sensitive financial and operational data.\\
+Similarly, CVE-2024-36259 allowed privilege escalation from a portal-level account to complete system compromise, exposing sensitive financial and operational data.

 \paragraph{Example exploit associated to CVE-2018-14885} Figure~\ref{fig:attack-script} presents the attack script (485 lines) generated by Claude LLM when prompted to generate an attack based on CVE--2018-14885.